jasonrudolph/one-rep-max/README.md

 JavaScript, HTML, etc.), you can deploy the app just about anywhere.
 (Heck, you could even [host it on Dropbox][deploy-to-dropbox].)
-Personally, I host the app on a simple Apache server, and I use `./script/deploy` to build, deploy, and tag in one step.
+Personally, I host the app on a simple Apache server, and I use `./script/deploy` to build the app, deploy it, and then tag the deployment.
 If you want to deploy the app to your own host, this script might serve as a starting point.

 # Back up your data